LiborBenes-US/Space-AI/INTERFACE_1_STATIC.md

 Space AI is a new tailor-software development paradigm.
 It replaces text prompting with a visual artboard and stealth, hover-activated AI Chopper Micro-Agents.

-The previous post outlined the philosophy of Space AI—the mission to resurrect and supercharge the hijacked democratization of 1991's Visual Basic and free creators from the exhausting text-prompt loop.
-This post is opening the doors to the actual workspace.
+The initial README.md outlines the philosophy of Space AI—the mission to resurrect and supercharge the hijacked democratization of 1991's Visual Basic and free creators from the exhausting text-prompt loop.
+This INTERFACE_1STATIC.md is opening the doors to the actual workspace.
 This is the official visual blueprint of Space AI in action.

 ![Space AI Workspace Architecture][blueprint]